LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/functions-as-values.rst

 The variable ``helloFunc`` can be thought of as an *alias* for the function ``hello``.
 When we use the name ``helloFunc``, JavaScript sees that it refers to the function ``hello`` and will use that *specific* function.

-We are used to this behavior when a variable holds a number or a string.
-When a variable holds a function, the variable "points at" or "refers to" the function.
-When we use the variable name, it is as if we are using the specific value that the variable refers to.
+When a variable holds a function, it behaves the same way as when it holds a number or a string.
+When a variable holds a function, the variable *refers to* the function.
+When we use a variable name, we are really using its value.
+If ``class`` is set to the value ``"LC101"``, then ``console.log(class)`` prints ``"LC101"``.
+The same holds true for variables holding functions.

 .. figure:: figures/function-var.png
-   :alt: The variable helloFunc on the left "points at" or "refers to" the function hello on the right
+   :alt: The variable helloFunc on the left *referst to* the function hello on the right

    A variable that refers to a function.